rapid7/insightconnect-workflows/workflows/Check_Agent_Status_with_Ivanti_Security_Controls_from_Slack/help.md

 # Description

-This workflow provides a convient way to retrieve agent status from Ivanti Security Controls directly from the comfort of Slack.
-When triggered, the workflow fetches agent details by hostname from Ivanti and posts the results in a Slack thread.
+This workflow provides a convenient way to retrieve the status of an Ivanti Security Controls agent directly from the comfort of Slack.
+When triggered, the workflow fetches agent details by hostname from Ivanti Security Controls and posts the results in a Slack thread.
 Agent information includes hostname, agent ID, status, and last check-in time.

-Sample Slack Trigger Commands:
+Sample Slack Trigger Command:

 `@Rapid7 InsightConnect check-agent-status hostname-1`

 # Key Features

-* Quickly identify if the Ivanti agent is installed on a host
+* Quickly identify if the Ivanti Security Controls agent is installed on a host
 * Retrieve the status of the agent
 * Find out the last time the agent checked in

 # Requirements

-* Ivanti Security Controls host or IP
+* Ivanti Security Controls hostname or IP address
 * Ivanti Security Controls account credentials
 * InsightConnect License
 * [Slack](https://insightconnect.help.rapid7.com/docs/configure-slack-for-chatops)